estebantechdev/dev-environment-setup/Developer-Environment.md

 <br />These days, many popular editors support ES2015+ syntax highlighting out of the box, while some require installing additional extensions.
 <br />Install the vim-javascript plugin, which brings both improved syntax highlighting and indentation support for JavaScript to Vim.

-For infomation on hwo to install Babel from NPM:
+For information on how to install Babel from NPM:
 Web: <https://babeljs.io/setup#installation>
 Web: <https://babeljs.io/setup#babel_cli>